 At Least 1.6M Children at Risk as Hurricane Melissa Moves Through Caribbean

-Hurricane Melissa is the strongest storm of the 2025 hurricane season
+Hurricane Melissa is the strongest storm of the 2025 Atlantic hurricane season

 All efforts to prepare for the arrival of the hurricane are vital to mitigate damage and loss of life in the most vulnerable communities, especially in regions like the Caribbean.
-Small islands always face heightened vulnerability to extreme climate events. — Roberto Benes, UNICEF Regional Director for Latin America and the Caribbean
+Small islands always face heightened vulnerability to extreme climate events. — Roberto Benes, UNICEF Regional Director for Latin America and the Caribbean, on Oct.
+26

 Learn more about how UNICEF works to protect and support children affected by hurricanes

-UNICEF and partners prepare for landfall as hurricane wind speeds reach 175 miles per hour
+UNICEF and partners prepared for landfall as hurricane wind speeds topped 175 miles per hour

-UNICEF’s preparedness measures include pre-positioning 4,000 water containers in Jamaica (3,500 delivered), 2,900 hygiene kits in Haiti, and 1,300 hygiene kits sent to eastern Cuba.
+UNICEF’s preparedness measures include pre-positioning 4,000 water containers in Jamaica, 2,900 hygiene kits in Haiti and 1,300 hygiene kits sent to eastern Cuba.
 An additional 4,000 hygiene kits, water purifiers, tents and water containers are being shipped from Barbados and Panama to Jamaica and Cuba.
 Health facilities in Haiti have been stocked with enough nutrition supplies to last from one to three months.

-In Jamaica, where the hurricane is expected to make landfall early Tuesday, Oct.
-28, at least 700,000 children are at risk, according to UNICEF estimates.
+At least 700,000 children are at risk in Jamaica, according to UNICEF estimates.
 UNICEF will support emergency cash transfers for 10,000 children and vulnerable families in Jamaica through the PATH (Program of Advancement Through Health and Education) program.
 In Haiti, UNICEF has delivered anticipatory cash transfers to around 8,000 households.

 The situation is particularly grave in Haiti, where armed groups control more than 85 percent of the capital, Port-au-Prince, and the number of children displaced by violence has almost doubled over the past year.
 Over 1.3 million people are already displaced; families are struggling to cope amid collapsing services and lack of humanitarian access.